sap-tutorials/Tutorials/tutorials/hxe-ua-dbbasics-sample-project/hxe-ua-dbfundamentals-sample-project.md

 ## Details
 ### You will learn
-How to use SAP HANA Studio load data onto your SAP HANA 2.0, express edition installation and create the proper user and schema, create a package, load data to that package, and preview that data.
+How to use SAP HANA Studio to load data onto your SAP HANA 2.0, express edition installation and create the proper user and schema, create a package, load data to that package, and preview that data.
 .

 ### Time to Complete
 **15 Min**

 ---
-IN SAP HANA Studio, do the following:
+In SAP HANA Studio, do the following:

 [ACCORDION-BEGIN [Step 1: ](Create a New User)]